mikederrick/jcifs_demo/README.md

 Overview
 --------

 This is a simple sinatra app for demonstrating the jcifs library.
-Most of the meat is in jcifs.rb.
+Most of the meat is in remote_file.rb.
 Specify the path you intend to read along with the username and password in user.yml in the config directory.

 Installation
 ------------